 52. We recently observed that "[u]niversities used to be bastions of enlightenment.
 Now many of them ignore basic benefit-risk analyses, a staple of the toolbox of scientists; they deny immunity from natural infection; they abandon the global international perspective for narrow nationalism; and they replace trust with coercion and authoritarianism.
+Mandating the COVID-19 vaccine thus threatens not only public health but also the future of science."

-Mandating the scientific evidence and abide by the fundamental principles of medical ethics.
+53. Universities can be leaders in developing sensible policies grounded in sound scientific evidence and abide by the fundamental principles of medical ethics.
 Individuals who have recovered from COVID-19 should be exempt from any vaccine mandates and treated as in an identical position to those who have been vaccinated.